fbpx

 Add the ice cubes to the glass, then top with the frothed milk and pour the espresso shot over the top.
 Watch the beautiful colors of the drink mix slowly & stir the drink before indulging!

-purple yam latte in a tall glass
+Purple yam latte in a tall glass with ice.

 Frequently Asked Questions